bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 0: 01:29:03

-And then somewhat related, but like, how does peer review work for such a paper?
+And then somewhat related, but how does peer review work for such a paper?
 Because it seems to me it's not a new cryptography, just as you say, applying old concepts, but how was the peer review

 Speaker 1: 01:29:14

 process?
 So it's a good question.
-I remember my advisor was like, yeah, are we are we is this going to be kind of like publishable?
+I remember my advisor was like: "yeah, is this going to be kind of like publishable?"
 And we we actually after we had that conversation, we did come up with some new cryptography.
 So we did end up kind of creating some some new techniques, kind of constructing a kind of variation or change to old schemes.
 So we did end up publishing it and I presented it at Oakland, which is like the kind of top security conference for academics.